agbwebdesigns/task-manager-api/README.md

 # task-manager-api

-This is a project for a Udemy.com course "The complete node.js developer course" taught by Andrew Mead.
+This is a project that I worked on as part of a Udemy.com course "The complete node.js developer course" taught by Andrew Mead.